Hospital Decontamination Procedures: Zones, Triage, and the Importance of Early Response

 The Science Behind The FAST-ACT® Dry Decontamination Technology

-FAST-ACT® dry decontamination technology is designed to support rapid response by combining physical removal with chemical neutralization.
-Understanding the science behind this approach helps explain how it differs from traditional decontamination techniques and why it is increasingly relevant in modern decontamination procedures.
+FAST-ACT® dry decontamination technology supports rapid response by combining physical removal with chemical neutralization.
+Learn how this approach differs from traditional methods and why it’s increasingly relevant in modern decontamination procedures.

 Improving Hospital Chemical Decontamination Preparedness: Insights from a U.S. Healthcare Facility Demonstration